microagi/.github/profile/README.md

 # µAGI: Micro AI, Macro Solutions

 Welcome to µAGI, where we believe in the power of specialized Artificial Intelligence.
-In a world that's rapidly advancing towards generalized AI systems, we stand out by focusing on the small, specific challenges that often go unnoticed.
+In a world that's rapidly advancing towards generalized AI systems, we stand out by focusing on the small, specific challenges that often go unnoticed. µAGI (Micro Artificial General Intelligence): A focused approach to AI, emphasizing precision in specialized domains.
+Bridging the gap between vast AI architectures and targeted solutions, µAGI tailors intelligence to the tasks that matter most.

 ## Philosophy